 A digestif is both what you drink and when you drink it.
 Traditionally, a digestif is considered any alcoholic beverage that you would enjoy after a large dinner, and a variety of beverages fall into this category.
 They are often characterized by a high alcohol content with a deep, sometimes rich, flavor profile.
 For liqueurs, digestifs often encompass stomach-settling herbs and spices and have a bitter-sweet taste.

-Traditionally, a digestif is any alcoholic beverage that you would enjoy after a large dinner.
-It is not a dessert drink, however.
-You can enjoy it during, after, or instead of dessert, but a digestif tends to be far less sweet and higher in alcohol than the typical dessert drink.
-Also, it's rare to find a digestif with cream, chocolate, or any other decadent ingredients.
+Digestifs are not necessarily dessert drinks.
+You can enjoy them during, after, or instead of dessert, but a digestif tends to be far less sweet and higher in alcohol than the typical dessert cocktail.
+It's also rare to find a digestif with cream, chocolate, or any other decadent ingredients.

-In the U.S., supper is generally served in the early evening with far less formality than in European culture.
+Americans are not as familiar with digestifs because there is less emphasis on elaborate dinners.
+In the U.S., dinner is generally served in the early evening with far less formality than in European cultures.
 There's no need for a nightcap at 6 p.m., after all.
-We also tend to group the meal into a single course and save the multi-course meals for holidays and special occasions.
+Americans also tend to group the meal into a single course and save the multi-course meals for holidays and special occasions.

+In contrast, people in many European countries enjoy eating a grand meal later at night.
 It can be three or four courses and leave diners rather full.
 This is the perfect excuse for an after-dinner drink before dozing off to sleep.

 Types of Digestifs

 Many spirits that are identified as digestifs began as medicinal tonics centuries ago.
 The herbs, spices, and other flavoring ingredients in these elixirs were designed to calm the stomach or have other medicinal benefits.
 Somewhere around the 18th century, these spirits were brought to the formal dining table.